 And after you’re dead, Rose?
 Who will protect him then?

-Rose only allowed herself a quick glance, but she would not stop for them.
+Rose only allowed herself a glance, but she would not stop.
 She would stop for nobody, for she carried a cargo more precious than her own life.

 Harold was on the floor, screaming.
-Someone was on top of him, ripping the flesh away from his neck with their teeth.
-Harold’s legs kicked and spasmed under his attacker.
-Harold’s wife, Dorothy, was stood metres away, her wrinkled hands to her face, her whole body shaking.
+Someone was on top of him.
+They ripped the flesh away from his neck with their teeth, and Harold’s legs kicked and spasmed beneath.
+Harold’s wife, Dorothy, stood metres away, her wrinkled hands to her face.
+Her whole body shook.

 “Harold!
 Oh, no, please, Harold!
 Harold!”